gmarino2048/EECS-338-Final-Project/README.md

 ##### Summary of Data Types

-Since the main script is responsible for timing each of the functions,
+Since the main script is responsible for timing each of the functions, we will utilize the struct "timeval" from homework 4 in order to time our functions.
+We will also use an array of the maximum size, 500000000, and modify the values in that array continuously for each of the tests.

 ##### Sample Output